 THERE are few lives more interesting or more intimately allied with the eventful fortunes of the drama than that of Charles Macklin, who was born two months before the battle of the Boyne was fought, in 1690, and died in 1797, aged one hundred and seven years.
-The old house, of which the above is a sketch, stood in Tavistock Row, Covent Garden, when that thoroughfare was a fashionable and famous one; and in it Macklin passed many of the latter years of his life, dying there, at last, of sheer old age.
+The old house, of which the above is a sketch, stood in Tavistock Row, Covent Garden, when that thoroughfare was a fashionable and famous one; and in it Macklin passed many of the latter years of his life, dying there ach each of the adverse adverse. there, at last, of sheer old age.

 In the life of the elder Charles Mathews we read how he went to this house by special appointment to recite before the veteran and glean his opinion and instructions.

+special appointment to recite before the veteran and glean his opinion and instructions.
 Macklin was then more than a hundred years old, had many pupils, and was still upon the stage.
-Mrs. Mathews tells the story thus:-

-"There was Mackin in his arm-chair; and when the door opened, and the youth was announced, he did not attempt to rise, nor indeed take any notice of the stranger, but remained with an arm on either elbow of the chair he sat in, looking sour and severe at his expected pupil, who, hesitating on the threshold, paused timidly, which occasioned the centenary to call out, 'Come nearer!
+Mrs. Mathews tells the story thus :--""There was Macklin in his arm-chair ; and when the door opened, and the youth was announced, he did not attempt to rise, nor indeed take any notice of the stranger, but remained with an arm on either elbow of the chair he sat in, looking sour and severe at his expected pupil, who, hesitating on the threshold, paused timidly, which occasioned the centenary to call out, "Come nearer!
 What do you stand there for?
-You can't act in the gap of the door.'
+You can't act in the gap of the door."
 The young man approached.
-'Wall' added Macklin in a voice ill eagledted to inspire confidence.' 'now let me "Well," added Macklin, in a voice ill-calculated to inspire confidence; "now let me hear you; don't be afraid."
+'Well, 'added Macklin, in a voice ill-calculated to inspire confidence ; 'now let me hear you; don't be afraid.'
 His crabbed austerity completely chilled the aspirant's ardour.
 However, mustering all his courage, he began to declaim according to the approved rule of 'speech days.'
-Macklin, sitting like a stern judge waiting to pro-nounce sentence upon a criminal rather than to laud a hero, soon interrupted the speech with a mock imitation of the novice's monotonous tones, barking out 'Bow, wow, wow, wow!
+Macklin, sitting like a stern judge waiting to pro-nounce sentence upon a criminal rather than to laud a hero, soon interrupted theow. speech with a mock imitation of the novice's monotonous tones, barking out 'Bow, wow, wow, wow!'"
 There are numerous stories told of Macklin associated with the Tavistock